 During the summer, Las Vegas is hot (literally speaking) so walking any longer distances is out of the question.

-There are plenty of taxis on The Strip, but they’re expensive, and they’re only allowed to pick up passengers at the designated taxi stands in front of the casinos.
-Picking a hotel, which isn’t too far from the places you’re planning to visit, can save you both time and money.
+Taxis, Uber and Lyft are only allowed to pick up passengers at the designated taxi/ride share stands in front of the casinos, so even though it is not a problem to book a ride, it might still include a lot of walking inside and outside the casinos.
+Picking a hotel, which is not too far from the places you are planning to visit, can save you both time and money.

-Regarding room rates, you’ll find some real bargains during the weekdays, but Friday-Sunday and on holidays the prices go up significantly.
+Regarding room rates, the best deals are usually on stays during the week (unless there is a big convention in town).
+On Friday-Sunday and on holidays the prices go up significantly.

 If you like pool parties: